DennisSuitters/summernote-cleaner/README.md

   - For adding Microsoft Browsers Support, and modifying the alert.
  - [Diemen Design](https://github.com/DiemenDesign/)
    - Check out our other Summernote Plugins via our main Github page.

+# TODO:
+- Fix parsing, for some reason Headers (H1-6) is being stripped out and replaced with paragraph and strong.
+- Implement Image conversion to base64, and hopefully automatic upload to destination folder.